Frequently Asked Questions

 How can my school sign up for Musical Explorers?

-The process to sign up for Musical Explorers is two fold: There is the application and the concert selection.
-The application phase will ask you to submit background information as well as how Musical Explorers fits into your music program’s learning goals for the year.
-We will review each application and invite accepted schools to then complete the concert selection.
-For the concert selection, links will be sent to accepted schools to select your preferred concert dates and times and submit the final number of students and teachers who will participate in the program.
-Please choose your concerts as soon as you receive them.
-If a concert has reached capacity, you will be asked to choose an alternate concert date.
+The process to sign up for Musical Explorers has two parts: the application and the registration / concert selection.
+The application phase will ask you to submit background information and describe how Musical Explorers fits into your music program’s learning goals for the year.
+We will review each application and invite accepted schools to complete the registration / concert selection.
+In the registration / concert selection phase, links will be sent to accepted schools to select your preferred concert dates and times and submit the final number of students and teachers participating in the program.
+You will be asked to select a first, second, and third choice for the concert date and time.

 What is the application timeline for Musical Explorers?

-The application for Musical Explorers opens in mid-April.
+The application for Musical Explorers opens in late April.
 Applications will be accepted on a rolling basis.
 Teachers who have been accepted into the program will receive a notice of confirmation beginning in June.
-Concert selection links, through which teachers will select their preferred concert dates and times, will be sent to confirmed schools on a rolling basis beginning in June.
+Registration links, through which teachers will select their preferred concert dates and times, will be sent to confirmed schools on a rolling basis beginning in June.
 Teachers are encouraged to apply early to secure placement in the program, and to fully participate in the program immediately following the beginning of the school year.

 May I apply for one semester only of Musical Explorers?